 The white-tailed eagle is one of the largest birds in the world with a wingspan of over 7ft.
-The largest population of this species is found in Norway, however their breeding range stretches across Northern Europe, Russia and Northern Asia.
+The largest population of this species is found in Norway, however, their breeding range stretches across Northern Europe, Russia and Northern Asia.
 An awe-inspiring bird to watch, the white-tailed eagle feasts on various fish, small and large mammals and other birds.
-Also known as the sea eagle, this species are currently classified as “least concern” however were critically endangered for almost two centuries due to hunting and environmental pollution present in their prey.
+Also known as the sea eagle, this species is currently classified as “least concern” however were critically endangered for almost two centuries due to hunting and environmental pollution present in their prey.

 Norway has one of the largest colonies of puffins in the world with over 15,000 birds nesting in this region during the summer season.
 These birds are famous for their clown-like faces and they can easily be spotted on the Puffin cruises to Pyramiden.
-The nutrient rich bogs and the large amount of insects in this area make it a paradise for these birds and if you’re lucky enough to wander the hilltops you may even see a few scurrying across the path to their burrows.
+The nutrient-rich bogs and the large number of insects in this area make it a paradise for these birds and if you’re lucky enough to wander the hilltops you may even see a few scurrying across the path to their burrows.

 Wildlife enthusiasts will immensely enjoy visiting the spectacular Vesteralen Islands, an archipelago just off the coast of Norway.
 There are a number of whale watching safaris between May to mid-September and though centuries of whale hunting has decreased the population of these magnificent creatures, the chance of spotting one is high.
-An exhilarating experience, you’ll get a chance to view pods of killer whales as well as, sperm, pilot and humpback wales who share the waters with inquisitive seals.
+An exhilarating experience, you’ll get a chance to view pods of killer whales as well as, sperm, pilot and humpback whales who share the waters with inquisitive seals.

 Another spectacular animal that can often be seen along this coast is the walrus.
 They can be observed by visitors in summer during their breeding season, along the shorelines of fjords and the islands of Karl Prins Forlandet and Moffen.
 In addition to the wildlife, the Vesteralen Islands are a fantastic place to watch the Northern Lights (Aurora Borealis), a natural light show caused by an interaction between the upper atmosphere, cosmic rays, solar wind and magnetospheric plasma.